BeamMP/Docs/docs/en/scripting/server/latest-server-reference.md

     Feel you could help?
 Please do by clicking on the page with a pencil on the right!

-    This can be done any page too.
+    This can be done on any page too.

 # Server Scripting Reference
 ## Server Version 3.X